ljsinclair/ljsinclair/README.md

 ## But why isn't it pretty?

 A lot of websites are like those blockbuster movies where the story and plot **serve** the flashy Special Effects (SFX).
+They look all whiz-bang but lack substance.

 But from a writing point of view, this approach puts aesthetics before function.